We believe no child should go hungry, especially over the summer.

 Every child wants to feel valued and protected, to know that if they fall someone will be there to catch them.
 So when my mom and I learned thousands of kids in Calgary who rely on school nutrition programs go hungry during the summer, we knew we needed to do something.

 In 2015, we created the I Can for Kids Foundation – a Calgary-based charitable organization whose mission is to end summer childhood hunger in our community.
-With the co-operation of our dedicated community and agency partners, I Can for Kids delivers child-friendly food packs to food insecure children in high-risk, low-income living environments during the summer months.
-Each of our food packs accounts for three meals and two snacks, providing a day or more of nutrition.
+With the help of our dedicated community and agency partners, I Can for Kids provides child-friendly food packs, fresh fruit, peanut butter and other nutritious items to hungry kids during across the city during the summer months.

-Thanks to the generosity of our sponsors, donors and volunteers, we provided 30,000 meals to hungry kids across the city last summer.
+Thanks to the generosity of our sponsors, donors and volunteers, we provided over 36,000 meals to hungry kids last summer.

 I’m proud of what we’ve accomplished, but there’s more work to do.
 The downturn in the economy has left even more parents struggling to put food on the table, many forced to make hard decisions between buying food or medicine, or paying for rent or electricity.